-Gale Virtual Reference Library – Based on the Encyclopedia of Africa, aimed at college and graduate students, this work presents Africa, from Egypt to Cape Town and from prehistoric times to the present day, in a format accessible to high school students.
+Gale Reference Ebooks – Based on the Encyclopedia of Africa, aimed at college and graduate students, this work presents Africa, from Egypt to Cape Town and from prehistoric times to the present day, in a format accessible to high school students.
 This set spans many disciplines, covering animals, foods, holidays and festivals, tribal groups, ecology, music and art, trade and economy, geography, religion, folklore, and fossil and skeletal discoveries.

 This database contains the stories of American slaves as told by the former slaves themselves, in their own voices.
 Includes the complete content of more than 2,000 interviews conducted in seventeen states between 1936 and 1938 under the Federal Writers’ Project of the Work Progress Administration.
 Fully indexed & searchable by key word.
 Includes some sound files of the actual interviews.
 Also includes the full text of George Rawick’s From Sundown To Sunup: The Making of the Black Community (Greenwood, 1972), an excellent introduction to the collection.

 Spanish speakers and students of Spanish can benefit from the clear, concise information in Estudiantil Hallazgos, World Book’s intermediate Spanish-language encyclopedia.

 Gale Reference Ebooks – Written by experts for a general audience, articles cover topics such as biology, medicine, economics, law, psychology, sociology, and history as they relate to aging.
 Illustrated with photos, graphs, and line drawings.

 Gale Reference Ebooks – Designed to provide entrepreneurs with how-to information that they can apply to their own business.
 Contains 600 detailed articles and overviews of all the key information needs of small business owners, including financing, financial planning, business plan creation, market analysis, sales strategy, tax planning, and human resource issues.